runtimeverification/gitbook-kontrol/guides/kontrol-example/property-verification-using-kontrol.md

 To run the tests use the following:

 ```
-kontrol prove --test CounterTest.testSetNumber
+kontrol prove --match-test CounterTest.testSetNumber
 ```

-The `--test CounterTest.testSetNumber` flag is used to specify that only a single proof should be executed.
+The `--match-test CounterTest.testSetNumber` flag is used to specify that only a single proof should be executed.
 This is useful when there are multiple tests in a test file.

 Next, we will cover how to investigate **why** the test failed.